CUBRID/cubrid-manual/en/sql/jsp.rst

     **java.sql.DatabaseMetaData** is not supported yet.

-Database opertions using the server-side JDBC have the following characteristics.
+Database operations using the server-side JDBC have the following characteristics.

 * Database operations executed in the Java stored function/procedure belongs to the transaction that is called the Java stored function/procedure.
 * Transaction-related APIs are ignored.